ericksilvadev/assets-tree/README.md

 ### Running the project

-Once you have the project in your machine, go to the project root file and run:
+Once you have the project cloned in your machine, go to the project root file and run:

 ```
 npm run build